Why Password Security Is Critical

 Understanding and Defending Against Threats

 Password security requires knowing what threats exist and how to defend against them.
-Cybercriminals often use social engineering and brute-force attacks to steal passwords.
+Cybercriminals often steal passwords using social engineering and brute-force attacks.

 Common Types of Cyberattacks